surfbryce/beautiful-lyrics/README.md

 ![Thumbnail](./previews/thumbnail.gif)
 ### Takes the built-in Spotify lyrics and gives them a complete uplift!

-The background has been given a *Dynamic* Color Background that blends through the colors of the Cover-Art beautifully.
+The background has been given a ***Dynamic* Color Background** that blends through the colors of the Cover-Art beautifully.

-Lyrics have also been completely revamped to provide an entirely new a better Lyrics experience!
+Lyrics have also been completely revamped to provide an entirely new and better Lyrics experience!

-New Cinema and Page Lyric Views have been added to replace Spotifys own versions!
-Page view replaces the main-page and Cinema view gives you an immersive Lyrics experience!
+New **Cinema and Page Lyric Views** have been added to replace Spotifys own versions! **Page view** replaces the main-page and **Cinema view** gives you an **immersive Lyrics experience**!

+Never worry about Updating ever! **Beautiful Lyrics is ALWAYS Up-to-Date because it Auto-Updates as _SOON_ as an update is available!** This means that if you make an issue/suggestion - it could be added and working for you (and everyone else) minutes later!

 ## FAQ
-- **The background isn't showing up!
-How come?**
+- **None of the Lyrics are Showing Up/The visuals are off - what do I do?**
+	- If you aren't using a theme follow these steps:
 		- Make sure that your Spicetify AND Spotify are updated to the most recent versions.
-Update Spicetify using these [instructions](https://spicetify.app/docs/getting-started/#updating) - to update Spotify click your PFP and if there is an option to update click it.
+Update Spicetify using these [instructions](https://spicetify.app/docs/getting-started/#updating).
+You can update Spotify IF - when you click your Profile Picture - there is an option to do so: usually there is a little blue circle on your profile-picture indicating that you can update.
+		- If this still doesn't work - try reinstalling Spotify. *MAKE SURE* that you are **NOT** using the Windows Store version as this version is __known to cause issues__.
+Download Spotify from the Spotify website directly and run the installation from there.
-	- If you are on the latest versions then it must be an issue with the extension - so leave a report!
+		- If you are on the latest version of the extension and none of this fixes it than it must be an issue with Beautiful-Lyrics: so make an issue on GitHub!
+You can find a button to do that at the **bottom**.
+	- If you are using a theme: then make an issue on GitHub that has a title similar to this "Theme THEME_NAME Issues".
+Make sure to **include a screenshot of what is specifically wrong** and also - again - **leave the name of the theme you are using**. *Usually* these will be fixed very quickly.
 - **I have the extension but not the Right Side-Card!
 How do I get it?**
 	- The right side-card is not a part of the extension - it's actually a built-in Spotify feature they haven't released!
 This is how you enable it:
 		- Click your Profile Picture and click the "Expiremental Features" tab
-		- Type into the search bar "side"
+		- Type into the search bar "**side**"
 		- Click the checkmark for:
-			- "Enable the view on the right sidebar"
+			- "**Enable the view on the right sidebar**"
-			- "Extract background color based on artwork images"
+			- "**Extract background color based on artwork images**"
-			- "Enable Panel Size Coordination"
+			- "**Enable Panel Size Coordination**"
-- **I just installed the extension, but I don't have any of the new stuff!**
-	- If you are on Version 2.4.0 or greater the extension should automatically update itself to the latest version **as soon as the newest version comes out** - you don't have to wait for Spicetify to detect a new version - which could take up to *24 hours*!
+	- If you don't see any of the items listed above when you search "side" **reinstall Spotify using the instructions above**.
-- **The extension isn't doing anything at all!**
+- **The extension isn't working at all!**
-	- Make sure that your country doesn't have any internet-restrictions on JSDelivr (the website Spicetify uses to load the extensions).
-You'll find that other extensions won't work when installed through the Marketplace this way.
-If you are having this issue consider downloading the source of this extension and installing it locally (not through Marketplace).
+	- If you are in the country of Egypt (or any country that puts restrictions on popular sites) and you are not using a VPN it's possible that Spicetify is being blocked from getting the extensions and running them.
+You'll notice this for other extensions as well.
+Your best bet in this scenario is to simply download the extension and install it locally.
+		- If you want to install it locally - all you need to do is go to the dist directory on the website and to the javascript file located in it.
+Copy the code there and create a new file somewhere on your computer and paste the code in it.
+Then follow these steps on how to actually use/install it ([instructions](https://spicetify.app/docs/advanced-usage/extensions))

 ## Have an issue/idea?
 Go ahead and send them!